arielf/learning-to-learn/README.md

   - The boundary between the classes:
     - Is not smooth: it has many bumps and irregularities
     - It is not equi-distant from the two classes.
 In some locations it almost touches the data-points while in others, it is far-away from the nearest class
-  - Some of the nodes in the hidden layers are almost pure white.
+  - Some of the nodes in the hidden-layers are almost pure white.
 This indicates
     - Excess capacity / redundancy
     - Low contribution of these nodes to the final solution
   - The ratio of training to test data is too high (80%) leaving insufficient data for out-of-sample generalization